auth0/docs/README.md

 To request a document in embedded format (i.e. no template html) to embed externally, append `?e=1` to any url.

-To request a document in the framed format (i.e. no header, footer, or naviation) to use in a window popup or an iframe, append `?framed=1` to any url.
+To request a document in the framed format (i.e. no header, footer, or navigation) to use in a window popup or an iframe, append `?framed=1` to any url.

 To request content in JSON or JSONP format, pass the header `Accept: 'application/json'` and optionally specify a ``?callback=foo` query parameter for JSONP.